bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Put Methods
 Copy one or more files.
-Takes an array of source and destination paths.
+Convert a file to mp4.Takes an array of source and destination paths.

 ```
 /cgi-bin/file?put=file
+/cgi-bin/file?put=convert
 ```
 {"fr_to_list":[{"from_path":"/mnt/extsd/movies/save_this.jpg","to_path":"/mnt/extsd/movies/stars/save_this.jpg"},{"from_path":"/mnt/extsd/movies/stars/save_this.ts","to_path":"/mnt/extsd/movies/save_this.ts"}]}